Hazardous Waste Basics for Small Businesses and Towns

 What is hazardous waste?
 Do I generate hazardous waste?
 How can I dispose of it?
 How can I avoid generating hazardous waste?

-Get answers to these questions and more with this simple guide to hazardous waste management, storage, and disposal.
+Get answers to these questions about hazardous waste management, storage, and disposal.
 Many industries generate hazardous wastes, including automotive, manufacturing, healthcare and dentistry, woodworking, schools, construction, and others.
 If you have worked with hazardous waste before, this is a great refresher.
-If you are new to hazardous waste, or aren't sure what applys to you, this is a great place to start.
+If you are new to hazardous waste, or aren't sure what applys to you, our short tutorial Hazardous Waste Basics for Conditionally Exempt Generators (CEGs): A guide for small businesses, municipalities, and others is a great place to start.

 Brewery Day 2018 - February 6th